 The Music and Worship Ministry provides spiritual leadership and enrichment of the worship experience.

-The responsibilities ofthis Ministry can include, but is not limited to: assisting acolytes in their functions, providing greeters/ushers for the worship service and giving them assistance as needed, providing alter flowers, changing banners and paraments according to church calendar and parameters set by the Pastor, general supervision of Communion (making sure the elements are available), providing special music for special services throughout the year, provide maintenance on pianos, and organs, schedule pianists and organists for worship services, and will provide special literature as the budget allows.
+The responsibilities ofthis Ministry can include, but are not limited to: coordinating technology for services, assisting acolytes in their functions, providing greeters/ushers for the worship service and giving them assistance as needed, providing alter flowers, changing banners and paraments according to church calendar and parameters set by the Pastor, general supervision of Communion (making sure the elements are available), providing special music for special services throughout the year, provide maintenance on pianos, and organs, schedule pianists and organists for worship services, and will provide special literature as the budget allows.

 TREASURER